CFQC-DT

-CFQC-DT (channel 8) is a television station in Saskatoon, Saskatchewan, Canada, part of the CTV Television Network.
-Owned and operated by network parent Bell Media, the station has studios on 1st Avenue North and 23rd Street East in the Central Business District neighbourhood of Saskatoon, and its transmitter is located near Highway 41 and Burgheim Road, northeast of the city.
+CFQC-DT (channel 8) is a television station in Saskatoon, Saskatchewan, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
+The station's studios are located on 1st Avenue North and 23rd Street East in Saskatoon's Central Business District, with transmitter near Highway 41 and Burgheim Road, northeast of the city.

-The station also operates analogue rebroadcast transmitters in Stranraer and North Battleford.
-Master control facilities are located at CTV's broadcast facility in Calgary, shared with eight other CTV owned-and-operated stations in British Columbia, Alberta and Saskatchewan.
+Master control facilities are located at the studios of CFCN-DT in Calgary, shared with eight other CTV owned-and-operated stations in British Columbia, Alberta and Saskatchewan.